Democrats in Congress condemn Biden administration expansion of Title 42 - NewsBreak

 The court is expected to hear oral arguments on the case in February.

-The post Democrats in Congress condemn Biden administration expansion of Title 42 appeared first on Kansas Reflector .
+The post Democrats in Congress condemn Biden administration expansion of Title 42 appeared first on New Hampshire Bulletin .